Rolling Stock

 Number: GR-B1 (625)

 Ex-ROF Bishopton.
 A specialized wagon to transport freshly mixed cordite paste (an explosive propellant) between processing stages within the factory.
 These wagons were designed for safety, containment, and ease of handling in highly controlled environments.
+This wagon is a rare survivor with its original bodywork, and is currently undergoing a full refurbishment to original condition in the Gunpowder Railway workshops and is expected to resume its place in the ‘Cordite Train’ display in spring 2026.

 Currently under restoration.

-Goods Stock – Other
+Goods Stock – Other / Works Use

 tool van